zmdtea/myblog/content/post/42023/20/23/index.md

 - Do not give up,
 - You are unique,
 - Nobody can replace you,
-- You are not alone!
+- You can achieve your goals!
   {{< /ticks >}}

 <!-- {{< figureCupper